Giovani-Merlin/emailwriter/development.md

 #### Enron

 Choice of [Enron email dataset](https://www.cs.cmu.edu/~./enron/) for pre-training as it has a significant size ( > 500k emails and 1.4GB) and is more business oriented and has some [libraries](https://github.com/ZhaiResearchGroup/enron-parser) to parse it.
 **1 hour**: Choice of the parser.
-[E-mail segmentation parser](https://github.com/webis-de/acl20-crawling-mailing-lists),  it's not a easy-to-use neither will output an easy-to-use data, but it will segment all the e-mails and we **need** this feature in order to reduce our model to do specific tasks and to not generate too general gibberish.
+[E-mail segmentation parser](https://aclanthology.org/2020.acl-main.108.pdf),  it's not a easy-to-use neither will output an easy-to-use data, but it would segment the e-mails in "salutations", "paragraph", and "closings" making easy to generate specific datasets.

-Parse + analyze data **6 hours**
+Parse + analyze data **8 hours**

 * Base parser: 2 hours
 * Remove duplicates, analyze data and order threads by sending time: 1.5 hours
-* Segment each e-mail: 2.5 hours
+* Segment each e-mail: 4.5 hours - *Not worked*
-  * The code with e-mail segmentation has a problem, it outputs "meta" with correct labeled data but with "text" field of an other entry.
+  * The code with e-mail segmentation has a problem to use it with the enron dataset (it has a code to parse the enron dataset and use it directly, but the results are inconsistent).
+Started to fix it but it would take a lot of time - it mix all the e-mails lines together.

-  * Using the parsed data the output generates the first entry correct and all the others with label [-1,0].
-Tried to find quickly the problem but I didn't find it, and no time to explore better it.
-Therefore, the analysis will be done directly with the kaggle emails dataset (with duplicates and loosing subjects + threads).
-For this application it will not be so important.
+Finally, I will use the e-mails in they "raw" form directly, finetuning the LGM to write e-mails, including the salutation and closing...I woul like to enphatise that segmenting the e-mails would be the best way to do it.

+Group, labelize:

-### Training
+### Model

+#### Processes

+**2 hour**
+gpt2/gpt-neo: Append labels and generate text after.
+Can use salutation, subject, closing as template and the tone too. (but this increases considerably the initial size and processing time, maybe better to break it in independtly parts)
+T5: Can create specific task like "Text about {subject}:" and the do like summarization.
+PPLM: "Equal" as gpt2 but uses a small model (already trained or trained by creating an aritificial dataset by classifying the e-mails using a large text classifier model).
+Hard to use for any subject, maybe use subject as input and small model to define only the tone.

+#### Prototype

+Without a custom dataset we can't use the salutation and the closing for generating the e-mail body, but we can quickly train an "inverse" summarizer model - just use some summarization dataset to train the model using the summary as input and the text to be summarized as output.

 [gpt2, gpt-neo, t5 for text classification](https://pasaentuciudad.com.mx/guide-to-fine-tuning-text-generation-models-gpt-2-gpt-neo-and-t5/)
 [optimize gpt-2 and t5 for nvidia](https://developer.nvidia.com/blog/optimizing-t5-and-gpt-2-for-real-time-inference-with-tensorrt/)